raspi/heksa/README.md

     --version                           Show version information (default: false)

+    --width|-w <[prefix]width>          Width.
+See NOTES. (default: "16")

 NOTES:
-    - You can use prefixes for seek and limit.
+    - You can use prefixes for seek, limit and width.
 0x = hex, 0b = binary, 0o = octal
     - Use 'no' or '' for offset formatter for disabling offset output
-    - Use '--seek \-[prefix]1000' for seeking to end of file
+    - Use '--seek \-1234' for seeking from end of file
-    - Offset and seek parameters supports units (KB, KiB, MB, MiB, GB, GiB, TB, TiB)
+    - Limit and seek parameters supports units (KB, KiB, MB, MiB, GB, GiB, TB, TiB)

 EXAMPLES:
     heksa -f hex,asc,bit foo.dat